ontore/sylvaindurand.org/_posts/en/posts/2014-09-28-using-github-to-serve-jekyll.md

 Choose the *Initialize this repository with a README* option in order to be able to use directly `git clone`.

-If you have got a *GitHub* paid plans, you can create a private repositoty in order to hide your codes[[in the case of a simple *Jekyll* website, this option may not be really useful]].
+If you have got a *GitHub* paid plans, you can create a private repository in order to hide your codes[[in the case of a simple *Jekyll* website, this option may not be really useful]].

 ### Synchronizing our local folder
 On your computer, create the folder where the website will be stored, then open a terminal and clone the newly created repository: